 “Vicious animal,” one woman shouted at a shadow in motion.
 “Look at him, a person’s just not safe anymore!”

 “Back, folks,” a baton-ready cop ordered, splitting the crowd to clear a path.
 “Give us some room here, will you please…”

-“Good for the fuzz,” sneered a retiree who had doddered up next to me, decked out in orange and black, on his way to a Mission Street bus stop, running late for another slaughter at Candlestick Park, what with the dreaded Dodgers in town.
+“Good for the fuzz,” sneered a retiree who had doddered up next to me, decked out in orange and black, on his way to a Mission Street bus stop, running late for another slaughter at Candlestick Park, what with the dreaded Dodgers in town, even with Vida on the bump.
 He gestured toward the departing squadrol, large foam finger on hand.
 “Damn spic hoodlums…”